Learn how to draw a panda.

 Add that small amount of taper to help you to practise incorporating weight into a drawing.
 Plus, it’s part of what gives pandas their signature look.

 Image by Chioma Iloegbunam

 Time for more circles.
 Depending on the pose you want your panda to take, make a large oval and connect it to the head from various angles to determine its posture.
 This will also give you the opportunity to take the drawing in a photorealistic or in a more cartoonish direction.
 If you want a cartoon panda, a big oval underneath the head will make your panda look like it’s sitting.
 Place it more to the side to create a side profile.

 The legs are the last part of the sketch, which for some might be the most difficult part.
 The legs need to be drawn to match the head and body shapes.
 But, generally speaking, panda legs are going to have a more teardrop shape.
 Sketch these in different positions on your panda’s torso until you get the proportions and positions right.
 Once you have your basic pose and body shape, you’re ready to refine.

 Refine with Fresco techniques.

 With your initial sketch complete, you’re now ready to add detail to your panda.
 The beauty of the digital medium is that you can use layering to refine your drawings.
 Layers are like transparent pieces of paper that you can draw on and stack in various configurations.
-Your sketch in Fresco is likely on a single layer, and you can add as many layers on top of it as you need to get your drawing where you want it.
-Suggestions for layers include one for linework, one for detail, one for base colors, and one for shadows.
-But you can create as many or as few as needed to enhance your creative process, and then remove any layers you don’t want in your final piece.
+Your sketch in Fresco is likely on a single layer and you can add as many layers on top of it as you need to get your drawing where you want it.
+Suggestions for layers include one for linework, one for detail, one for base colours and one for shadows.
+But you can create as many or as few as needed to enhance your creative process and then remove any layers you don’t want in your final piece.